FastOpticalSpectrum/FOS/README.md

 + The mesh setting (defaults to 1 if not included).
 + The solar spectrum to integrate with the reflectance (not required).
 + The number of photons if running a Monte Carlo simulation.

+You can learn more about what each of these inputs mean in the appendix at the bottom.

 Example header: